 RFA can provide some temporary discomfort, both during the process and after.
 You may experience soreness and numbness at the injection site.
 We will give you painkillers for the first several days after the procedure.
 You can also treat the injection site with cold packs.

 In extreme cases this pain can last for a couple of weeks.
-Even so, most of our patients find the years of relief from chronic headache pain are well worth enduring the temporary pain of the RFA procedure.
+Even so, most of our patients find the years of relief from cluster headache pain are well worth enduring the temporary pain of the RFA procedure.

-Does insurance cover radiofrequency?
+Does insurance cover radiofrequency ablation for cluster headaches?

 Contact us to discuss treatment options for your chronic headaches

-Call to set up an appointment today with Dr. Attaman.
+You can contact our Bellevue, WA office to set up an appointment today with Dr. Attaman.
 We look forward to meeting you and to discovering which treatments will ultimately end your headache pain.